AWS History and Timeline regarding Amazon S3 - Focusing on the evolution of features, roles, and prices beyond mere storage

 2006-03-14Announcement of the general availability (GA) of Amazon S3 service.

-It offers 99.99% durability, and interfaces via REST, SOAP, and BitTorrent protocols.
+It is designed to provide 99.99% availability, and interfaces via REST, SOAP, and BitTorrent protocols.

 [For US Standard(us-east-1)]